Why Private School?

 Exposure to the Arts

-Government regulations on public schools prevent them from spending more than a certain percentage of school funds on the Arts.
+Government regulations prevent public schools from spending more than a certain percentage of school funds on the Arts.
 Private schools, however, are not subject to the same regulations and have more freedom to develop and expand these programs as they wish.
-Some private schools may even offer filmmaking or video production courses, which are opportunities normally reserved for college students.
+Some private schools may even offer filmmaking or video production courses, opportunities normally reserved for college students.

 Potentially More Funds

-The tuition that you and the other parents of a private school contribute often will go toward developing and funding special programs that are often restricted in public schools.
+The tuition that you and the other parents of a private school pay is often allocated to developing and funding special programs that are often restricted in public schools.
 The school may be able to offer other activities, such as special field trips that reinforce the school’s curriculum.
-Such trips can allow your child to form close friendships and build independence.
+Such trips allow your child to form close friendships and build independence.
 The school may have more funds available to provide supplies to student-run clubs.
 The school may also create programs that better tie the arts or sciences into the general curriculum.

 A Push Towards College